 When it comes to ERP systems, the word “customization” is one of the most dreaded terms that an executive hears.
 In fact, I would estimate that at least 90-percent of Panorama’s ERP selection clients indicate a strong preference for zero or no customization.
 In other words, most CIOs and CFOs want to use the system out of the box without making any changes to the software code.
-There will always be configuration and personalization, which every ERP implementation requires, but when it comes to heavy-duty changes to the software, most executives don’t want to hear about it.
+While every ERP implementation requires some amount of configuration and personalization, most executives won’t approve heavy-duty changes to the software.

-Upgrades become more complex, costly, and risky.
+Upgrades become more complex, costly and risky.
 Every change made to ERP software makes upgrades that much more complicated and costly.
-We work with a large number of companies that have simply stopped upgrading and maintaining their ERP systems because the customizations have made the upgrade paths too cumbersome and costly.
-In fact, it’s a key reason why so many companies look to replace their existing ERP systems – not because there is something wrong with the system per se, but because it has been customized beyond the point of recognition.
+We work with a large number of organizations that have stopped upgrading and maintaining their ERP systems because customizations have made the upgrade paths too cumbersome and costly.
+In fact, over-customization a key reason why so many organizations decide to replace their existing ERP systems – not because there is something wrong with the system per se, but because it has been customized beyond the point of recognition.

 Customization may be a symptom of organizational change management issues.
 Often times, it isn’t the customization itself that is the problem.
-Instead, it is merely a symptom that the organization doesn’t want to adopt new business processes and software functionality.
-This could suggest that the business may need to invest more heavily in organizational change management to help key stakeholders and employees adapt to new ways of doing things.
-Our PERFECT Change™ organizational change management offering is one of the service offerings most demanded by our clients, largely because of the resistance commonly seen in ERP implementations.
+Customization may be a symptom of refusing to adopt new business processes and software functionality.
+This could suggest that the organization may need to invest more heavily in organizational change management to help stakeholders and employees adapt to new processes.

-Despite these disadvantages, however, there are advantages as well.
+Despite these disadvantages, there are advantages to software customization as well.
 For example:

-Successful organizations have competitive advantages to protect.
+Organizations have competitive advantages to protect.
 The concept of off-the-shelf ERP software assumes that an implementing organization has no competitive advantage.
-If every company could use generic, non-customized ERP software, then any company could replicate the competitive advantages of competitors simply by implementing the same packaged software.
-Obviously, this would merely cause companies to change to find other sources of competitive advantage unavailable in standard ERP systems.
-In order for a company to have a true and sustainable competitive advantage in certain areas, it has to be something that can’t be replicated on a large scale with generic ERP systems; otherwise it wouldn’t be a competitive advantage.
+If every organization could use generic, non-customized ERP software, then any organization could replicate the competitive advantages of competitors simply by implementing the same ERP system.
+If an organization wants sustainable competitive advantage, it has to be something that can’t be replicated on a large scale with generic ERP systems; otherwise it wouldn’t be a competitive advantage.

 So what’s the right answer?
 Unfortunately, there isn’t one.
-Every company is different and will find its own spot on the spectrum of no customization to heavy customization.
-The right answer for your organization most likely depends on how unique your business is, how established its business processes are, and how open to change the organization is.
-Keep in mind that customization has its risks, but reducing customization simply puts more pressure on your team to effectively manage organizational change and resistance.
+Every organization is different and will find its own sweet spot on the spectrum of customization.
+The right answer for your organization most likely depends on how unique your organization is, how established your business processes are and how open to change you are.
+Keep in mind that customization has its risks, but reducing customization puts more pressure on your team to manage change resistance.
 The key is to find the right balance.